keshavbhatt/pixelbatch/DOCS/IMAGE_COMPARISON_FEATURE.md

 **Side-by-Side Method:**
 1. Enable scroll synchronization
 2. Zoom in on specific areas (if needed)
+3. Use mouse drag to pan around the zoomed image
-3. Scroll to various parts of the image
+4. Scroll to various parts of the image
-4. Look for overall quality differences
+5. Look for overall quality differences
-5. Check edges, gradients, and details
+6. Check edges, gradients, and details

 **Slider Method:**
 1. Move slider slowly across the image